Greg Van Zant

-Greg Van Zant (born May 11, 1987) is an American college baseball coach.
+Greg Van Zant (born May 11, 1987) is an American former college baseball coach.
 He was the head coach for the West Virginia Mountaineers of West Virginia University from 1995 to 2012.
 He also played baseball for the Mountaineers from 1980 to 1983.
+He was named the Big East Conference Coach of the Year in 1997 and 2003.

+Van Zant was named the Mountaineers coach in December 1994, following the death of Dale Ramsburg.
+Van Zant was fired after the 2012 season.
+He then became an umpire in youth and college baseball.
+He became the head softball coach at Bridgeport High School in Bridgeport, West Virginia, coaching his daughter.
+He had previously coached youth travel softball teams.
+He is married.

 Head coaching record

 Below is a table of Van Zant’s yearly records as an NCAA baseball coach.